digitalarche/gallery3-openid-azureadb2c-module/README.md

 # gallery3-openid-azureadb2c-module
-This is a Gallery3 module that extend user login experience.
-The module allows OpenID, Facebook, and Microsoft Account verification using Azure AD B2C.
+[Gallery 3](http://galleryproject.org/) is an open source photo sharing web application, based on PHP and MySQL.
+This is a Gallery3 module that adds OpenID, Facebook, and Microsoft Account functionality to the login page using Azure AD B2C.
 It is forked from Tomek Kott ( http://kott.fm/tomek/ )'s OpenID+ module version 2.

 ## How to add the module to Gallery 3 manually